arundac23/ML_Zoomcamp_2022/12_project_2/README.md

 * `Xception`: one of the most popular application available on Keras.
 * `inception_v3`: It is the third edition of Inception CNN model by Google.
 It is computationally less expensive.
 It uses auxiliary Classifiers as regularizes.

+## Files:

+`README.md`     : Full description about this project.

+`Notebook.ipynb`: The jupyter notebook that covers image preparation, model training, hyperparameter tuning, model selection and final model saved in H5 format and    conversion into Tflite format.

+train.py: Converted python file from Notebook.ipynb for the training of selected model and saving the final model for deployment.

+`model` folder : Xception tflite model(xception_model.tflite) and trained `h5` model of both Xception(xception_v_1_11_0.930.h5) and inceptionv3(inception_v3_1_10_0.927.h5) is saved in this folder.

+`conda_env_requirements.txt` : Text file for installing all required dependencies in Conda environment.

+`Dockerfile` : The file necessary for the docker image creation.

+`lambda_function.py`: python app file for deployed model predictions.
+This file is required deployment on AWS Lambda serverless service.

+`test.py`: The python file test the response from containerized version in Docker.

+`test_aws_lambda.py`: The python file test the response from AWS lambda server.